 Peekskill has been actively vying for the hearts, and homes, of artists since the late 1980’s, building coop Peekskill Art Lofts in 2002 to encourage this revitalization.
 They haven’t gotten all of Bushwick to migrate just yet, but the town’s art scene is nothing short of flourishing.

 The Hudson Valley Center for Contemporary Art curates noteworthy exhibitions of international works.
-The museum—an open space with a second floor mezzanine—is at the center of the fifth Peekskill Project.
-Running through July 2013, the festival features an impressive array of works from over 120 emerging and established artists currently living and working in Peekskill, the Hudson Valley and the Greater New York City region.
+The museum—an open space with a second floor mezzanine—is also the organization behind the public art installation map.
+A self-guided walking tour of sculptures throughout the town.
 HVCCA is also host to free, family-friendly workshops once a month, often hosted by an artist on display (check the site’s event listings for upcoming programs).

-The Peekskill Project extends throughout the towns green spaces, the Field Library, and other art venues, including the top floor of the Paramount Center for the Arts.
-Originally built as a 1500-seat movie palace by Publix Pictures, a subsidiary of Paramount Pictures, the Peekskill Paramount Theatre first opened in 1930.
-More recently operating as a multidisciplinary center for the arts, the performance venue has been on hiatus since last fall, but will soon reopen its doors under new management.
+Art extends throughout the town with the Field Library and the Paramount Hudson Valley Theater.
+Originally built as a 1500-seat movie palace by Publix Pictures, a subsidiary of Paramount Pictures, the Peekskill Paramount Theatre first opened in 1930 and now operates s a multidisciplinary center for the arts.

-The few blocks around the Paramount, in the Downtown Historic District, are packed with art for those willing to pop, or ask, around: the artists Brown Street Studios are open by appointment, the BeanRunner Café and The Peekskill Coffee House hosts rotating exhibits of local artists, the Flat Iron Gallery represents over 100 artists across fine art, jewelry, and gifts.
-You can tour all of the above and more during Open Studios Weekend.
+The few blocks around the Paramount, in the Downtown Historic District, are packed with art for those willing to pop, or ask, around: the BeanRunner Café and The Peekskill Coffee House host rotating exhibits of local artists and the Flat Iron Gallery represents over 100 artists across fine art, jewelry, and gifts.
+You can tour all of the above and more during the annual Open Studios Weekend.